Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 scipy_sf_error_set_action(SF_ERROR_LOSS, SF_ERROR_WARN)
 ```

-If `special.gamma` is evaluated at an array containing a negative integer, then when the scalar kernel is evaluating the
+If `special.gamma` is evaluated at an array containing a negative integer, then when the scalar kernel is called on the
 offending entry, it will signal `SF_ERROR_SINGULAR` and `sf_error_actions` will be consulted to figure out what action
 to take.